⭐⭐⭐ Take 7 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 On that basis, when someone might suggest that all chess moves have been theorized already and no original moves can be considered, it really is poppycock.

-If you can create your own opening theory through study, something that is not ‘by the book’, it can cause a great deal of confusion to your well read opponent, who is prepared to react instantly to a wide variety of book openings they have studied.
+If you can create your own opening theory through study, something that is not ‘ by the book’, it can cause a great deal of confusion to your well read opponent, who is prepared to react instantly to a wide variety of book moves they have studied.

 What better way to throw the enemy off the scent of your strategy by using your very own personal chess theory in your tactics.